2025–26 Iraq Stars League: Relegation play-off

-The 18th-placed team in the Stars League will compete in a play-off with the winner of the play-out round between the 3rd and 4th-placed teams from the Premier Division League for a place in next season's Stars League.
-If the match ends in a draw after 90 minutes, there will be no extra time played and the game will go straight to a penalty shootout.
+The 18th-placed team in the Stars League competed in a two-legged play-off with the winner of the play-out round between the 3rd and 4th-placed teams from the Premier Division League for a place in next season's Stars League.
+If the tie ended in a draw on aggregate, there would be no extra time played and the game would go straight to a penalty shootout.